City of Windsor Student Lottery Frequently Asked Questions

-Yes, however the ratio of returning students to the total number of students hired will not exceed forty (40) percent and eligible students may only work for a maximum of two (2) summer work terms.
+Yes, however the ratio of returning students to the total number of students hired will not exceed forty (40) percent and eligible students may only work for a maximum of three (3) summer work terms.

 A department hiring a total of ten (10) students will recall not more than four (4) students from the previous year.
 The remaining six (6) students will be new hires.